Chisom83/Pizza-Pro-Analysis/README.md

 | Veggie   | £34,000 | 17%        |
 | Classic  | £28,000 | 14%        |

-*Insight:* Chicken pizzas generate the highest revenue at 38%, nearly double that of Classic pizzas.
-This supports the recommendation to focus marketing and expansion on the Chicken category.
-   - Chicken category is the most popular and prefered pizza by customers.
+   - Chicken pizza category is the most popular and prefered pizza by customers generating the highest revenue of 38%, nearly double of Veggie pizza.
    - The difference between the three different categories is minimal which ranges from (1–2%), showing a fairly balanced demand.
-   - Chicken category alone has five size variant ( small, medium, large, X-Large and XXLarge) while the other categories has only three (3) different sizes.
+   - Chicken pizzas offer more size flexibility ( small, medium, large, X-Large and XXLarge) while the other categories offers only three (3) different sizes.

-Insight: Chicken pizzas are not only most popular, but also offer more size flexibility.
-Small size dominates across all categories.
+   - Small size dominates across all categories.
 - Measure Used:

 Recommendation: